1966 New Zealand general election

 The 1966 New Zealand general election was a nationwide vote to determine the shape of the New Zealand Parliament's 35th term.
 It saw the governing National Party win a third consecutive term in office.

-It was also the first time since the 1943 election that a minor party won a seat in Parliament.
+It was also the first time since the 1943 election that a minor party (Social Credit Party) won a seat in Parliament.

 Background

 The National Party had established its second administration following the 1960 elections, and had been re-elected in the 1963 election.
 Keith Holyoake remained Prime Minister.
 The Labour Party experienced a leadership change shortly before the 1966 elections: Arnold Nordmeyer, who was closely associated with an unpopular previous Labour government, was replaced by the younger Norman Kirk.
 Labour remained disunited, however, with ongoing leadership problems undermining Kirk's position.
 Disagreement between unionists and non-unionists regarding economic policy also weakened the party.